14 Ways I Optimize My Health And Energy Every Day

 If I have a bad day, I don’t climb in bed and brood.
 I work—solve problems, write, collaborate with others.

-I take on challenges, spend time with and talk to people I love, discipline my thoughts and feelings away from pointlessly “spinning in circles.”
+I take on challenges, spend time with people I love, and discipline my thoughts and feelings away from pointlessly “spinning in circles.”

 I had a water feature in the entry of my last home.
 I love oceans, and rain, and putting my feet in rivers, and taking a bath after a hard workout, as well as gliding through frozen snow on skis.

 Just like all of us, I am made up of more than 70 percent water, so I drink it all day long to bathe my cells and flush out my kidneys, liver, and colon.
 I always drink two glasses of water when I wake up dehydrated in the morning.
-I do not drink it with meals, where it dilutes gastric juices, but rather, between meals.
+I do not drink it with meals, where it dilutes gastric juices, but I do drink it between meals.

 When I come back from a vacation trip, or if I had a not-so-great Saturday night restaurant meal with friends, I spend a day, or several, letting my body rest and clean itself.
 That is, I drink mostly green smoothies and fresh vegetable juices.